 Most people get their first exposure to escrow when buying or selling property.
 When making an offer, you often include an earnest money deposit to show the seller that you’re serious about buying.
-But you don’t want to just give money directly to the seller—you’d have to trust that the seller is financially secure, honest, and organized enough to return the deposit to you if the deal doesn’t work out.
+But you don’t want to just give money directly to the seller—you’d have to trust that the seller is financially secure, honest, and organized enough to return the deposit if things don't work out.

 Buyers typically make earnest money checks payable to an escrow or title company.
 Doing so allows the seller to receive funds if you back out unexpectedly.
 At the same time, you can be confident that you’ll get your money back if there’s a problem with one of your contingencies (for example, you find something unacceptable at inspection).

 The escrow provider should not care whether the buyer or seller gets the funds (although they might prefer to see the deal go through).
-They review your purchase offer and either return funds to the buyer or send funds to the seller, depending on who is entitled to the money.
+They simply follow the terms of your purchase offer.
+Eventually, the escrow service either returns funds to the buyer or sends funds to the seller, depending on who is entitled to the money.

 When you borrow money to buy a home, you may have to use an escrow account for monthly payments.
-Expenses like homeowners insurance and property taxes are often annual expenses, but most people think about monthly payments—and large annual bills catch them by surprise.
+Expenses like homeowners insurance and property taxes are often annual expenses, but most people think in terms of monthly payments—and large annual bills catch them by surprise.

-To make those significant expenses more manageable, lenders often require that you save a portion of the annual amount each month.
+To break those payments down into manageable pieces, lenders often require that you save a portion of the annual amount each month.
 With each monthly payment, your funds go toward your loan balance (principal and interest) as well as your taxes and insurance.
 Those payments are often called PITI payments.
 With each monthly payment, the amount for your taxes and insurance goes into an escrow account until annual bills come due.
 Here are a few considerations for escrow:

 Is It Required or Optional?

 Some lenders require that you use an escrow account.
-Even if they don’t, you might decide to voluntarily use one to break your annual expenses into more manageable pieces.
+Even when they don’t, you might decide to voluntarily use one to make large annual expenses less burdensome.
 By spreading out the payments, you don’t have to scramble for funds when a semi-annual or annual bill comes in.
 Lenders often like to use escrow accounts because failing to pay taxes and insurance bills puts them at risk.
 If your house burns down, they want to get their money back, and taxing authorities may put a lien on your home, making it hard for you and the lender to sell.

 Should You Do It Yourself?